-[] Th 29 Sep.
-Discussion Session 6: What Type of Security Readings: Joseph Nye, "Global Power Shifts," TED Talk UN Chronicle, "National Security vs Global Security" United Nations Systems Staff College, "Understanding the Human Security Approach" video Mahmud, et al., "Human Security or National Security" T 4 Oct.
-Understanding Peace and the Challenge of Ethnic Conflict Readings: Crossing Borders, Ch.
-9 Global Peace Index Pinker, "Is Russia's War with Ukraine the end of the Long Peace?"
+Readings: Crossing Borders, Ch.
+9 Global Peace Index (look at the map and then peruse the 2022 reportno need to read entirely) Pinker, "Is Russia's War with Ukraine the end of the Long Peace?"
 Muller, "Us and Them: The Enduring Power of Ethnic Conflict" Habyarimana, et al., "Is Ethnic Conflict Inevitable?"
-Th 6 Oct.
-Discussion Session 7: Resources and Conflict Readings: Leif Wenar, "Blood Oil" Aryn Baker, "Blood Diamonds" Ifesinachi Okafor-Yarwood, "Nigeria's Depleting Fish Stocks May Pose a Threat to Regional Security" John Andrew McNeish, "Resource Extraction and Conflict in Latin America" TBA T 11 Oct.
-Technology, Society and the State; Set up for Thursday's Terrorism discussion Readings: • Crossing Borders, Ch.
-3 • Brooking and Singer, "War Goes Viral" • Xinyuan Wang on China's Social Credit System Online Assignment Two Due
+Resources and Conflict Readings: Th 5 Oct.
+Leif Wenar, "Blood Oil" Aryn Baker, "Blood Diamonds" Ifesinachi Okafor-Yarwood, "Nigeria's Depleting Fish Stocks May Pose a Threat to Regional Security" John Andrew McNeish, "Resource Extraction and Conflict in Latin America" Technology, Society and the State; Set up for Thursday's Terrorism discussion Tu 10 Oct.
+Crossing Borders, Ch.
+3 TBA on AI Brooking and Singer, "War Goes Viral" Xinyuan Wang on China's Social Credit System Siva Vaidhyanathan on Meta and the impact of technology Online Assignment Two Due Th 12 Oct.
+Grappling with Terrorism Readings: Video Interview with Bruce Hoffman

-Siva Vaidhyanathan on Facebook and the impact of digital technologies TBA on AI, policy, and society Th 13 Oct.
-Discussion Session 8: Grappling with Terrorism Readings: Video Interview with Bruce Hoffman Read this David Kris blog post, along with the additional entries linked in the first line of that post (Bryan, Wells, and Jack) Byman, "Beyond Counterterrorism" TBA T 18 Oct.
+Read this David Kris blog post_along with the additional entries linked in the first line of that post (Bryan Cunningham, Wells Bennett, and Jack Goldsmith) Byman, "Beyond Counterterrorism" Tu 17 Oct.
 Part III: The International Economy, Development, and Poverty Alleviation Economics, Modeling, and the Art of Prediction; Outlining the International Economy Readings: • Crossing Borders, Ch.
-6 Paper Two Due Th 20 Oct.
-Discussion Session 9: What is Poverty?
+6 Paper Two Due: Conflict in Context Th 19 Oct.
+What is Poverty?
 Readings: Fukuda-Par, "What Does Feminization of Poverty Mean?"
-Harrison, "Globalization and Poverty" The Economist on the pandemic and poverty TBA T 25 Oct.
+Harrison, "Globalization and Poverty" The Economist on the pandemic and povertyLinks to an external site.
+Mia Birdsong, "The Stories We Tell Ourselves About Poverty Aren't True"Links to an external site.
+Tu 24 Oct.
 Neo-liberalism and Globalization Readings: • Crossing Borders, Ch.
-7 • Nils Gilman video on "Deviant Globalization" • Watch tourism promotion video 1 and video 2
+7 • Nils Gilman video on "Deviant Globalization" • Watch tourism promotion videos from lecture powerpoint Th 26 Oct.
+Globalization in Context Readings:

-Th 27 Oct.
-Discussion Session 10: Globalization in Context Readings: Moghadam on "Gender and Globalization" Rodrik, "Globalization for Whom?"
+Moghadam on "Gender and Globalization"Links to an external site.
 Weber, et al., "How Globalization Went Bad" Baghwati, "Anti-Globalization: Why?"
-Saval, "Globalisation: The Rise and Fall of an Idea that Swept the World" TBA on the post-pandemic global economy T 1 Nov.
-Development Readings: The Millennium Development Goals The Sustainable Development Goals Watch this TED talk by Paul Collier on the "bottom billion" Online Assignment Three Due Th 3 Nov.
-Discussion Session 11: Development in Context Readings: Sen, "Development as Capability Expansion" O'Hearn, "Amartya Sen's 'Development as Freedom': Ten Years Later" Watch this TED talk on gender equity and development TBA on alternative takes on development T 8 Nov.
-Part IV: Global Problems in the Global Commons The Global Commons Readings: • Crossing Borders , Chs.
-10 and 11 • Garrett Hardin, "The Tragedy of the Commons" Paper Three Due
+Saval, "Globalisation: The Rise and Fall of an Idea that Swept the World"Links to an external site.
+Tu 31 Oct.
+Development Readings: The Millennium Development Goals The Sustainable Development Goals Watch this TED talk by Paul Collier on the "bottom billion" Online Assignment Three Due Th 2 Nov.
+Development in Context Sen, "Development as Capability Expansion"Links to an external site.
+O'Hearn, "Amartya Sen's 'Development as Freedom': Ten Years Later"Links to an external site.
+Watch this TED talk by Cynthia McDougall on gender equity and development Optionalsee this piece from the State Department in 1969 on "Why Arabs Resist Modernization" Tu 7 Nov.
+Part IV: Global Problems in the Global Commons The Global Commons Readings: • Crossing Borders, Chs.
+10 and 11 • Garrett Hardin, "The Tragedy of the Commons" • "The Tragedy of 'The Tragedy of the Commons"

-Th 10 Nov.
-Discussion Session 12: Human Rights, Humanitarianism, and the Question of Intervention Readings: Universal Declaration on Human Rights Convention on the Prevention and Punishment of the Crime of Genocide Walzer, "The Argument about Humanitarian Intervention" T 15 Nov.
-Global Health (Possible Guest Lecture) Readings: • Watch this Hans Rosling video Th 17 Nov.
-Discussion Session 13: Global Health before, during, and after a Pandemic Readings: Adams, et al., "Slow Research in Global Health" Gates Foundation on "Collaborating Against Covid" TBA on other issues in global health T 22 Nov.
-Immigration, Migration, and Refugees Readings: • TBA Online Assignment Four Due Th 24 Nov.
-NO CLASSTHANKSGIVING T 29 Nov.
-The Environment and Climate Change
+Th 9 Nov.
+Human Rights, Humanitarianism, and the Question of Intervention Readings: Universal Declaration on Human Rights Convention on the Prevention and Punishment of the Crime of Genocide Walzer, "The Argument about Humanitarian Intervention" Optionalperuse these documents on the U.S. response to the Rwandan Genocide (1994) Tu 14 Nov.
+Global Health Readings: • Watch this Hans Rosling video Paper Three Due Th 16 Nov.
+Global Health Before, During, and After a Pandemic Readings: Adams, et al., "Slow Research in Global Health" Gates Foundation on "Collaborating Against Covid" "Global Health Still Mimics Colonial Ways" Optional: Review this "Introduction to Global Health" presentation Tu 21 Nov.
+Immigration, Migration, and Refugees Readings: None for today Online Assignment Four Due; It's Your Choice Assignment Due No Later than Today Th 23 Nov.
+NO CLASSTHANKSGIVING Tu 28 Nov.
+Demographics and Climate Change